 For our mains, he went with Chicken Parmesan, one of his favorite meals, which was a large plump breast, very juicy, served with a colorful array of sautéed veggies, and penne with marinara.
 The breading on the chicken was light, not overbearing, and the breast may have been brined ahead of time for extra flavor.

 She opted for the Canzano Calzone, stuffed with chicken, bacon, green peppers and pepperoncini.
 The crust was thin and crisp, and the marinara was some of the finest she had ever consumed.
 She would have liked a bowl of it all on its own, she said.

 For dessert, we went with the dense and delicious cheesecake, topped with whipped crème and a raspberry sauce so yummy she wanted to lick the plate clean.

-From now on, this will be their special ‘date spot’.
 Often overlooked by locals, even though it was Portland’s first Italian restaurant, it continues to please on every level.”

 Few things you can count on consistently in Portland.
 One is, it’s likely to be dreary.
 Second?
 If the weatherman says its going to be nice, there’s a pretty good chance it’s going to be dreary.
 Third?
 Pietro’s Pizza coming back from the dead.

 I’d previously stopped in their Milwaukie outpost, and wrote it up.